run-house/runhouse/README.md

 </p>

-## 🚨 Caution: This is an Unstable Semi-Private Preview 🚨
+## 🚨 Caution: This is an Unstable Alpha 🚨

 Runhouse is heavily under development and unstable.
 We are quite a ways away from having our first stable release.
 We are sharing